The Crosslink 2 Construction

-We are now ready to give a description of a variant of Snap‑and‑Chat that takes into account the issues described in Notes on Snap‑and‑Chat, and that implements bounded dynamic availability.
-I call this the “Crosslink” construction.
-I will try to make the description relatively self-contained, but knowledge of the Snap‑and‑Chat construction from [NTT2020] (arXiv version) is assumed.
+We are now ready to give a description of a protocol that takes into account the issues described in Notes on Snap‑and‑Chat, and that implements bounded availability.
+We call this the “Crosslink” construction; more precisely the version described here is “Crosslink 2”.

 Conventions